The Hidden Route: How One Survivor Escaped a UK-Connected Trafficking Network — Twice

 The fateful day where she was retrafficked happened after members of her family accompanied by Epstein and Maxwell and a representative for Andrew Mountbatten-Windsor participated in a legal mediation related to a law suit her family was in the process of filing relating to the 1989 trafficking case.

-“At the time, Andrew Mountbatten-Windsor claimed identity theft, that someone had impersonated him, yet he would not show care or concern about my daughter’s life.
+“At the time, Andrew Mountbatten-Windsor claimed identity theft, that someone had impersonated him, yet he would not show care or concern about Victoria’s life.
 I expected more from him because of the position he held as a member of the royal family and as a member of our government.
 If this was really identity theft, I expected him to show support and make restitution, and help with the healing process.
 But instead, we got the cold shoulder.
-That was how he showed how he cared about the life of a citizen of his country,” said Joseph Cameron, adopted father of Victoria.
+That was how he showed how he cared about the life of a citizen of his country,” said Joseph Cameron.

 After the mediation, Victoria was abducted a second time — on April 1, 1996, by the same people.